sug0/git-signify/README.md

 ?????? ???? dddddddddddddddddddddddddddddddddddddddd	object
 ```

-The entry `object` is a pointer to the respective git object being
+The entry `object` is a pointer to the respective git object being signed over,
-signed over, which typically assumes the form of a commit object.
+which typically assumes the form of a commit object.
+Then, `signature` contains
-Then, `signature` contains the base64 encoded `signify` or `minisign`
+the base64 encoded `signify`, `minisign`, or `ml-signify` signature over the raw
-signature over the raw (20 byte) id of `object`.
-The remaining blobs,
-`version` and `algorithm`, represent the current version of the
+(20 byte) id of `object`.
+The remaining blobs, `version` and `algorithm`,
-`git-signify` tree format and the algorithm (`minisign` or `signify`)
+represent the current version of the `git-signify` tree format and the algorithm
-being used, respectively.
+(`signify`, `minisign`, or `ml-signify`) being used, respectively.

 The tree is then committed along with a potential parent, which is the commit
 hash being signed over, if any.
-The resulting commit's hash is returned by
+The resulting commit's hash is returned by `git
-`git signify raw sign`.
+signify raw sign`.

 Signatures end up in `refs/signify/signatures/${key_fingerprint}/${sig_hash}`,
 where `$key_fingerprint` can be computed by `git signify fingerprint`, and